- Knowledge Base

 Workflows

-If you’re using a Sensitive Data property in workflows, it's recommended to limit access to the workflows tool because workflows don't currently enforce field-level permissions.
+If you’re using a Sensitive Data property in workflows, it's recommended to limit access to the workflows tool.

-• Association actions that use or reference Sensitive Data properties
+- Copy property actions that reference Sensitive Data properties

-• Enrollment triggers based on changes to Sensitive Data property values
+- When an Event occurs enrollment triggers based on changes to Sensitive Data property values.

 Additional resources